Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Companies must register for VAT and the Pay As You Earn (PAYE) Income Tax.

 Under the Income Tax Act Cap 470, where a person has employees, they are required to deduct tax due from any remuneration paid to their employees (PAYE tax) and remit this.
-All employers are thus required to register for PAYE once they have employees.
-The applications for VAT and PAYE can be both completed at the same time.

 This process can take an average of two days and is FREE of charge.